easy-node-pro/harmony-validator-scripts/stats/README.md

 wget https://raw.githubusercontent.com/slugom-crypto/harmony-validator-scripts/main/stats/shard_2.sh && mv shard_2.sh stats.sh && chmod +x stats.sh

 wget https://raw.githubusercontent.com/slugom-crypto/harmony-validator-scripts/main/stats/shard_3.sh && mv shard_3.sh stats.sh && chmod +x stats.sh

+### Customizations
+- Current scripts in this repo will only work in the same folder with your harmony binary file.
+- Feel free to upgrade the contents of the script for your environment so they can run from any location.